 If you’re still looking for a green dessert, here’s a suggestion.
 This recipe was posted by Karen (Thanks, Karen!) who dug it up for me when she saw that I was into poke cakes.
-Unlike pudding poke cakes, this one uses Hershey’s chocolate syrup.
-The green color (which this picture does not convey very well thanks to my lighting) is from Creme de Menthe.
+Unlike pudding poke cakes, this Creme de Menthe cake uses Hershey’s chocolate syrup.
+The green color (which this picture does not convey very well thanks to my lighting) is from the Creme de Menthe.

 If you have cake mix, Cool Whip and mint liqueur on hand, this cake is super convenient.
 It also tastes pretty good, and I have to admit I’m not the biggest mint fan.

 Note: Because I had yellow cake mix on hand, I used yellow cake mix and just followed the directions on the box using whole eggs, oil, and water.
 If you follow the directions and use a white cake, you’ll surely have a more vivid green.
 On the other hand, if yellow cake mix is all you have, you’ll still get a green hue and the flavor is very good.

 1-white cake mix with the pudding already in it